AndrewWPhillips/andrewwphillips.github.io/_drafts/2023-08-13-go-ref-types.md

 ```
 <div style="float: right; width: 200px;"><img src="{{ site.url }}{{ site.baseurl }}/assets/images/ref-pointer-copy.png"/></div>

-With pointers, you must explicitly dereference the pointed to value (using the `*` operator) - but this is similar to accessing the values of a map or slice (using the indexing `[]` operation).
+Some argue that they are not references types because you must explicitly dereference the pointed to value (using the `*` operator) - but this is similar to accessing the values of a map or slice (using the indexing `[]` operation).

 ## Functions